Cholee is a stay-at-home mom who enjoys creating family and budget-friendly recipes from scratch.

 Venison when prepared properly has the potential to out-shine all other meat proteins.
 Venison is leaner and, in my opinion, has a much better flavor than beef.
 The key to venison is knowing how to prepare and cook it properly.
 Knowing when the meat was harvested and how it was prepared by a butcher, friend, or family member is equally as important as how you cook it.

-Before the Recipes, Let's Talk About how to Prepare Venison
+Before the Recipes, Let's Talk About How to Prepare Venison

 Before venison can even be cooked, it needs to be prepared correctly.
 The mishandling of raw venison will greatly decrease the texture and flavor of your meat.
-If you are not a hunter, I highly recommend finding a quality butcher that has experience and is very knowledgeable in processing venison specifically.
+If you are not a hunter, I highly recommend finding a quality butcher who has experience and is very knowledgeable in processing venison specifically.

 I had the luxury of being surrounded by men who love to hunt and taught me how to address this meat properly.
-They butcher and package their own meats making my job easier.
-If you know a hunter that is willing to share or let you buy meat from them, I would highly recommend going this route.
+They butcher and package their own meats, making my job easier.
+If you know a hunter who is willing to share or let you buy meat from them, I would highly recommend going this route.
 You will not find anyone more qualified to process your meat than the person who hunted and processed it themselves.

 Preparing venison starts in the field.
 You want to ensure that the meat was harvested correctly which means the deer was cut, skinned, and the meat packaged in a timely manner.

 Unlike beef fat, the fat surrounding your venison needs to be cut off.
 The fat makes the meat chewy, tough, and gives that "game-y" flavor.
 My meat comes with all the fat cut off, but if you are getting it from a butcher who leaves the fat on, I highly recommend using a sharp knife and removing all fatty tissue before you attempt to cook it.